 To get involved in the secondary market, it is very essential to know how the market functions.
 The Securities Board of Nepal (SEBON) is a useful source to get primary information.
 You can get information about upcoming public issues from SEBON.

-Similarly, for the secondary market, you can access Nepal Stock Exchange and its mobile application to get hands-on information.
+Similarly, for the secondary market, you can access Nepal Stock Exchange and its mobile application for hands-on information.
 Other websites will provide you with valuable information.

 3. Getting involved in Primary Market